Polygence blog / How to Conduct and Showcase Research

 The subject line of the email is meant to quickly summarize the question you’re asking, which in this case, is the professor’s perspective on the solution for drying the Colorado River.
 Then, the email goes into the student's introduction, which you can usually keep very simple.

 The second paragraph of the email is designed to show that you’ve done your research on the professor and that this is a personalized email.
-You’re showing that you’ve understood their research topic and its importance.
+You’re showing that you understand their research topic and its importance.

 The third paragraph makes the ask of the email, which is to ask for their perspective on the Colorado River basin.
-This is a good question because it has a specific topic, and by saying that it’s “an issue you care deeply about,” it shows the professor that you also have an invested interest in the topic.
+This is a good question because it has a specific topic; furthermore, stating that it’s “an issue I care deeply about,” it shows the professor that you are also invested in the topic.

 The final paragraph makes the formal request for the professor’s time.
 Notice that when asking for a potential call, the email only asks for 15 minutes of the professor’s time.
 You want to be respectful of their time and not ask for too much.
 To make the request even more approachable to the professor, the email also includes an alternative method for completing the student’s request — answering questions over email.
 This strategy helps you get much better response rates, because sometimes a call may be too difficult to schedule, but answering questions asynchronously over email is much easier for a busy professor to do.
 You not only want to make your ask specific, but you also want to make it as frictionless as possible in the beginning.
 Asking for a one-hour meeting from the first cold email is doing too much early on!